Create data

 username="username",

-password=getpass.getpass("Enter password:")
+password=getpass.getpass("Enter password:"),

 )

-2. Search for the Trailheads feature layer you created in the Import Data tutorial.
+1. Use the content property to search for the Trailheads feature layer you created in the Import Data tutorial.

 Use dark colors for code blocks